CartoDB/carto-vl-training/training-v2/08-animation.md

 Fade lets you specify how long it takes for a point to fade in and fade out.

-You can use both parameters like this...
+You can use both parameters to fine-tune your animation.
+Find out more in [this guide](https://carto.com/developers/carto-vl/guides/animated-visualizations/#style-and-configure-the-animation).

 3. Replace your current filter with this: